damian-t-p/STATS32-2020/project.md

 @def title = "Final project details"

+@@colbox-blue
+I had previously stated that projects and proposals should be submitted through Gradescope.
+Since it is impossible to submit .html files through Gradescope, **all project submissions should be emailed directly to me as detailed in the "Submission instructions" section of this page.**
+@@

+\toc

 # Final Project (80%, due May 16)
 To demonstrate your understanding of the material we have covered, you will perform a data analysis project in R.
-Each person should submit their own project.
+**You may choose to do a project on your own or with one other teammate.** (If working with a teammate, only one person has to submit the work.
+The names and SUNet IDs of both teams should be clearly labeled.)
-While you may discuss ideas and troubleshoot code with each other, each person must submit a unique project.
+While you may discuss ideas and troubleshoot code with each other, each person or team must submit a unique project.

 Here are the project minimum requirements: